aklciot/iot-stack/README.md

 Follow the documentation [here](https://docs.docker.com/install/) for your operating system/computer.
 You can check to see if it is installed by running the following command from the command line:
 `sudo docker run hello-world`
+You may get a permissions error if you are on inux, if so do the following:
+`sudo groupadd docker`
+`sudo usermod -aG docker $USER`
+Log out, then log back in again and retry the hellow world test.
 ### Install docker-compose (if on a linux based computer)
 Information on how to installcan be found [here](https://docs.docker.com/compose/install/)
 ### Install git